mingyuanlu/ARA_reconstruction/README.md

 ----------
 Radio Interferometric Neutrino Reconstruction.
 This is a software that utilizes waveform interferometry and the Radiospline library to attempt the reconstruction of neutrino events from the Askaryan Radio Array (ARA) experiment.

+This release (2.0.0) makes RIvR compatible with WIPAC ARA CVMFS.

 # Requirements
 ----------
 1. Radiospline.
 See https://github.com/WIPACrepo/radiospline